To report absences: email@example.com

 For questions about student tuition accounts: firstname.lastname@example.org

 St. Vrain Community Montessori School educators are known as “Guides.”
-Each classroom has a Lead Guide and a Guide.
-Two of our larger classrooms have a Lead Guide plus two Guides.
+Each classroom has a combination of Lead Guides and Guides depending on the needs of the classroom.

 All Lead Guides are either Association Montessori Internationale (AMI) or American Montessori Society (AMS) credentialed for Primary, Lower Elementary, or Upper Elementary.